Annex 43: Performance Evaluation of Passenger Car Fuel and Powerplant Options

 Purpose and Objectives

-Main activities include harmonization of test protocols between participating parties; testing of vehicles on a light-duty vehicle test facility, preferably with cooling equipment and ambient temperature control; and comparison and evaluation of passenger car power plant options.
+- Testing of vehicles on a light-duty vehicle test facility, preferably with cooling equipment and ambient temperature control

 |Project Duration||January 2011 – December 2015|